devgateway/www.developmentgateway.org/_posts/2012-12-13-the-aid-management-journey-to-transparency-and-open-data.md

 created: 1355410800
 old_path: news/aid-management-journey-transparency-and-open-data
 title: The Aid Management Journey to Transparency and Open Data
-lede: The open data and transparency revolution underway in international development is as much about culture change as it is about data, technology, and standards.
+excerpt: The open data and transparency revolution underway in international development is as much about culture change as it is about data, technology, and standards.
 I am Nancy Choi, Director of Operations, and recently I have been in the midst of these changes.